How Malia Obama Is Gracefully Holding It Together as Harvard's Most Famous Freshman After Growing Up in the White House

 Chelsea herself, now a married mother of two and a member of the board of the Clinton Foundation, has an unusually spotless record of individual behavior, perhaps being extra careful over the years because she never wanted to add to the ever-roiling Clinton conversation.

-And she's not alone, in that ever since the days of Lincoln, the first kids have always been the subject of scrutiny.
+And she's hardly alone.
+Ever since the days of Lincoln, through the first round of Roosevelts and Camelot and right up till this minute, the first kids have always been the subject of scrutiny.

 "When my grades weren't so good, complete strangers scolded me, and when they got better and we sort of leaked the news about my B average, people said I was bragging," Lyndon Johnson's then 18-year-old daughter Luci Johnson, who was 16 when John F. Kennedy was assassinated and her father became president, told Newsweek—a year after being pinned by her boyfriend resulted in engagement rumors.
 "I used to have a flippant, rebellious image.
 Now I'm ready to settle down and marry, they say I'm too young."